 If you value protecting your belongings while you travel in New Zealand, then you simply need this bag.
 It’s a worthwhile investment!

 One annoying aspect of travelling is having to wash your clothes.
 This can be frustrating if you’re constantly on the road in New Zealand.

 The situation isn’t too bad, most hostels in New Zealand have laundry facilities.
 However, they cost money, and it can add up after a while!

 A solution is to buy a Scrubba Portable Laundry System.
-You simply fill the bag with water, add you clothes and some detergent, and then rub the bag for a few minutes!
-In a few minutes you’ve cleaned your clothes.
+You simply fill the bag with water, add your clothes and some detergent, and then rub the bag for a few minutes!
+In a few minutes, you’ve cleaned your clothes.

 Road trips in New Zealand are the best way to see the country.
 Most cars now have a USB charging point, but a lot still don’t.
 If you’re travelling around by car, you don’t want your electronics to run out of battery.

 That’s why I recommend buying a car charger to avoid this eventuality.